mnvr/notes/the-v3-curse.md

 cautiously eyeing the number 3.

 That discovery was both incorrect and correct.
 Python did not die.
-It caused incalculable pain and suffering to all involved over a totally avoidable breaking change, but it survived.
+It caused pain and suffering to all involved over a totally avoidable breaking change, but it survived.
 Vue did the jump from v2 to v3 successfully.
 And I never found a third example.

 But it is also correct.
 It is not number 3 that has any significance.
 But there is a curse indeed, the curse of too much, too late, too soon.